khoaphungnguyen/distributed-logger/README.md

 - 🛠️ **Pluggable Storage Backend (Ready):** The storage service is designed for easy extension to support alternative backends (e.g., S3, cloud storage, or distributed filesystems) in future milestones.
 - 🧪 **Stress-Tested at Scale:** The new architecture has been validated at 1M+ logs/sec with multiple clients and storage nodes, demonstrating robust performance and balanced resource usage.
 - 📊 **Dashboard Enhancements:** The dashboard and `/metrics` endpoint now report partition-level stats, storage node health, and end-to-end delivery rates for full operational visibility.

+### 🚀 Day 18 Milestones

+- 🔗 **Consistent Hashing for Log Distribution:** Implemented consistent hashing in the ingestor pipeline to ensure logs are evenly and predictably distributed across storage nodes, even as nodes are added or removed.
+This minimizes data movement and prevents hotspots, enabling seamless horizontal scaling.
+- 👑 **Raft-Based Leader Election:** Integrated Raft for robust, decentralized leader election among ingestor nodes.
+Only the elected leader coordinates cluster-wide tasks, while followers synchronize state and are ready to take over instantly if the leader fails.
+- ❤️ **Automated Health Checks:** The cluster manager continuously performs health checks on all registered nodes.
+If a node (including the leader) becomes unhealthy or unreachable, it is automatically removed from the active peer list, and a new leader is elected if necessary.
+- ⚖️ **Dynamic Rebalancing:** When storage nodes join or leave, the consistent hashing ring automatically rebalances log distribution with minimal disruption.
+- 🔄 **Seamless Failover:** Both clients and ingestors automatically detect leader changes and update their connections, ensuring uninterrupted log ingestion and replication.
+The system quickly recovers from node failures with zero manual intervention.
+- 🛡️ **High Availability:** The combination of Raft leader election and health checks ensures the cluster remains highly available and self-healing, even during rolling updates or unexpected outages.